 Please note: once maximum throttle position has been set.
-(If at this time, you leave the throttle stick at maximum position for over 10 seconds, the ESC will reset itself to Factory default throttle settinas).
+(If at this time, you leave the throttle stick at maximum position for over 10 seconds, the ESC will reset itself to Factory default settings).

-5.0 Connecting your Scorpion ESC to the programming card
+Connecting your Scorpion ESC 5.0 to the programming card